-The University of Louisiana at Lafavette sponsors a number of specialized research and development centers, institutes, and programs.
+The University of Louisiana at Lafayette sponsors a number of specialized research and development centers, institutes, and programs.
 Most of these reside within academic departments and colleges.
 Several are administered through the Office of Research and Graduate Studies.
 In addition, the University has close affiliations with federal and state research organizations, particularly those situated in the University Research Park.
 Located on 145 acres of prime University property, the Park was created to provide a bold new business and research environment.
-Current Park tenants include the USGS National Wetlands Research Center, the Lafayette Primary Care Center, the NOAA Estuarine Habitat Coastal Fisheries Research Center, the Center for Business and Information Technologies, and the NASA Regional Application Center.
+Current Park tenants include the USGS National Wetlands Research Center, USGS Fish and Wildlife Service Field Office, U.S. Army Corps of Engineers Field Office, USDA Natural Resources Conservation Service, National Park Service Field Office, Louisiana Department of Natural Resources Field Office, Louisiana State Homeland Security and Emergency Preparedness, Louisiana Immersive Technologies Enterprise, the Lafayette Primary Care Center, the NOAA Estuarine

+Habitat Coastal Fisheries Research Center, the Center for Business and Information Technologies, and the NASA Regional Application Center.